QuantumBadger/RedReader/CONTRIBUTING.md

 Go to `Settings > Network > Reddit client ID override` and enter your ID there.

+### GitHub Actions builds

+In your fork, add a repository secret named `REDDIT_CLIENT_ID` under `Settings > Secrets and variables > Actions`.
+The CI workflow writes it to `src/main/assets/reddit_auth.txt` before building both APK variants.
+The ID is embedded in the APK; GitHub Secrets keeps it out of the source repository and logs, but does not make it inaccessible to someone inspecting the APK.

+CI runs on pushes, pull requests and manual `workflow_dispatch` runs, with no scheduled runs.
+Without the secret (including pull requests from forks), builds still work; configure the client ID in the app before accessing Reddit.

+Download `RedReader-release` or `RedReader-debug.apk` from the run's artifacts.
+The Release APK is optimized but unsigned; sign it with your own release key before installation.
+The Debug APK is signed with the runner's debug key.

 ## What is accepted?

 Please submit pull requests for: